 So, leaders – you may be thinking, why should I care if my employees are recognized for their performance – I mean who is really going to kidnap me on Christmas?

-Because if they aren’t recognized, then they are not likely to give the performance needed to satisfy customers, increase revenues, and help the organization grow and prosper.
+Because if they aren’t recognized, then they are not likely to give the performance needed to satisfy customers.
+Customer satisfaction matters if you want to increase revenues and help the organization grow and prosper.
 Who is going to help you achieve your company goals?

 People have a fundamental human need to feel recognized, valued, heard and appreciated – particularly when they feel they’ve done a great job.